zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Getting the unitary matrix of a circuit
 ---------------------------------------

 Now let's inspect some aspects of the unitary of the circuit, just as a sanity check to see that everything makes sense.
-We can convert our circuit to a unitary matrix with the ``.to_unitary()`` method.
+We can convert our circuit to a unitary matrix with the :meth:`to_unitary() <orquestra.quantum.circuits.Circuit.to_unitary>` method.
 In this case, we should see that the shape of the unitary is an 8x8 matrix (because we have a circuit that operates on 3 qubits) and the type should be a numpy ndarray.

 .. literalinclude:: ../examples/circuits_guide.py
   :language: python